Free Printable: Low Carb & Keto Food ListGet It Now

 - Fudgy, creamy texture

-- Just a handful of common ingredients
+- Just 5 simple ingredients

 - Minutes to prepare

 - Free from sugar, artificial sweeteners, and preservatives